-A young boy who is Nolnoa's grandson.
-He has an optical condition that keeps him from seeing colors, and because of that, he can't be a witch.
+Mr. Nolnoa's grandson.
+He's a young boy with an optical condition which from birth has rendered him colorblind, and because of that, he can't be a witch.

-- Color Blind Confusion: Tartah has a condition where he can't see colors called argentosis.
-This ends up biting him when an accident scatters the bottles of paint ingredients and leaves them disorganized.
+- Color Blind Confusion: Tartah has a condition where he can't see colors called Silverwash.
+This ends up biting him when an accident scatters the bottles of ink dye ingredients and leaves them disorganized.

 - Dream-Crushing Handicap: Tartah, a young worker in the magic supply shop, has an eye disease that makes it hard for him to see colors.
 Because of the emphasis on witch education in visuals, he's been unable to become a fully-fledged witch.

-Head of his own Atelier and Eunie's mentor, Couccoureaux is a haughty, disdainful witch.
-Couccoureaux's cruelty towards Eunie is one of the major drivers of Eunie's lack of confidence.
+Head of his own Atelier and Euini's mentor, Kukrow is a haughty, disdainful witch.
+Kukrow's cruelty towards Euini is one of the major drivers of Euini's lack of confidence.

-Though he acts callous towards Eunie, Couccoureaux is shown to conduct himself in a fawning, sycophantic manner when confronted with those in authority over him, specifically Estheath of the Magical Security Council.
+Though he acts callous towards Euini, Kukrow is shown to conduct himself in a fawning, sycophantic manner when confronted with those in authority over him, specifically Estheath of the Magical Security Council.

-- Sadist Teacher: Couccoureaux seems to have no issue in openly belittling and insulting his only student.
-He does this as Eunie stands by, unable to defend himself.
-Couccoureaux even has Eunie browbeaten to the point that Eunie will apologize after being insulted, or after another witch calls Couccoureaux out on his behavior.Couccoureaux: I would trade my right hand for her, the daughter of the distinguished Arkrome house.Qifrey: Couccoureaux, pupils are not mere items...
-Nor are they things to be traded.Couccoureaux: That's just the thing.
-At least objects can be fixed...Qifrey: How can you say such things...?Eunie: Ah, um, it's fine.
+- Sadist Teacher: Kukrow has no issues with openly belittling and insulting his only student in front of other witches.
+He does this as Euini stands by, unable to defend himself.
+Kukrow even has Euini browbeaten to the point that Euini will apologize after being insulted, or after another witch calls Kukrow out on his behavior.Kukrow: I would trade my right hand for her, the daughter of the distinguished Arklaum house.Qifrey: Kukrow, pupils are not mere items...
+Nor are they things to be traded.Kukrow: That's just the thing.
+At least objects can be fixed...Qifrey: How can you say such things...?Euini: Ah, um, it's fine.
 It's my fault for being so useless.
 It's all true.
-I'm always causing problems for Professor Couccoureaux because I'm such a poor student.
+I'm always causing problems for Professor Kukrow because I'm such a poor student.
 Um...
 I mean since I'm so useless the Professor was criticized again, and I really am sorry, if only I could become a proper witch...

 A shy and insecure apprentice who has failed the second test many times and is taking it yet again with Agott and Richeh.

-- Baleful Polymorph: Eunie gets forcibly transformed into a Wolf Creature by a Brimhat.
+- Baleful Polymorph: Euini gets forcibly transformed into a Wolf Creature by a Brimhat.
 Worse, because it was graphed onto his skin, he might never be able to change back willingly.

 - Blinding Bangs: His hairstyle covers his eyes completely, his eyes can only be seen in close ups and when he moves his hair in such a way that his eyes can be seen beneath his hair.

-- Dude In Distress: The Brimhat in the second test turns him into a scaled wolf forcing a glyph into his skin.
+- Distressed Dude: The Brimhat in the second test turns him into a scaled wolf by tattooing a glyph into his skin against his will.
 After he becomes an animal, Coco, Agott and Tetia try to rescue him and turn him back, which is exactly what the Brimhats wanted, in an attempt to force Coco to use forbidden magic.

 - Foil: To Richeh.
-While she is a girl who is trying to find a way to do everything in her own way and refuses to listen to others, he can only listen to others and does very little for himself.
+While she is a girl who is trying to find a way to do everything in her own way, hates going by the book, and refuses to listen to others, he only has confidence in doing things exactly as he was instructed, and does very little for himself.
 While he is called an embarrassment by his teacher, Richeh is recognized as some of the most promising apprentices.

 - Put on a Bus: At the end of the Second Exam Arc, the main characters realize that he is in trouble if the Great Hall realizes that he has forbidden magic in him, even if it can be controlled with the amulet Coco gave him.
 Richeh creates a portal gate and Alaira takes him under her wing and the two set off to hide him away from the Great Hall and make her his new teacher.

-- Shrinking Violet: He can't stand up to anything, especially not when others are looking at him.
-He eventually realizes that he can use the Mirror Mantle to hide himself in the shadows, and becomes more confident when he decides he can do things without others seeing him actually do anything.
+- Shrinking Violet: He has difficulty standing up for himself, and worse still gets so nervous when he knows others are looking at him that he shakes and can't draw spells properly.
+He eventually realizes that he can use the Mirror Mantle to hide himself in the shadows, and becomes more confident realizing he's devised a way to draw his spells in public without anyone actually looking at him.